rebeccakearns/rebeccakearns.github.io/README.md

 <iframe title="Chart: College Enrollment at Lehigh University 2008-2017" aria-describedby="Percentage of students enrolled within the three colleges at Lehigh University over the past 10 years." id="datawrapper-chart-uIEYr" src="//datawrapper.dwcdn.net/uIEYr/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important;" height="400"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",function(a){if(void 0!==a.data["datawrapper-height"])for(var t in a.data["datawrapper-height"]){var e=document.getElementById("datawrapper-chart-"+t);e&&(e.style.height=a.data["datawrapper-height"][t]+"px")}})}();</script>
+It is interesting to note the rapid decline in students enrolled within the College of Engineering in 2016 as well as the College of Business & Economics.
+This could be due to the increase in students enrolled within interdisiplinary programs, which increased from 4.3% in 2015 to 11.4% in 2016.